slavabdev/MS2-coffeeshop-website/README.md

 - As an **interested visitor** of a coffee shop site, I want to easily find clear information about its special offers;
     - User can easily find the actual information about the acting promo on the main page slider and in the promo section of the main page.
     - Also the information about the promo is waiting for the user in location page (in the coffee shop block and in marker info window).
+- As an **interested visitor** of a coffee shop site, I want to see all links are working properly.
+    - All buttons, forms and links were tested for many times and worked perfect.
 - As an **interested visitor** in "coffee subscription" service, I want to get clear information on how it works and how can I apply;
     - User can get to the coffee subscription page using the navigation bar, slider and the bottom section of the main page.
     - The subscription page is made clear and all section are arranged in the logical order.
 This gives the ability to the user calmly get familiar with all the conditions and submit an application.